pruizf/tweet-norm-es/README.md

 -------

 Preferred: from Python shell.
-Options can be specified in config.py, but some of the settings in that file can be modified with command line options when calling the program (adding more as we go)
+Options can be specified in tnconfig.py, but some of the settings in that file can be modified with command line options when calling the program (we'll expose more options in the CLI in the future).

 ``` python
 >>> import sys